codenamastekuldeep/searchkuldeepsingh/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Crypto App for iPhone and iPad.
+- 🔭 iOS and macOS developer since '2012.
 - 🌱 I’m currently learning Flutter and Dart.
 - 💬 Ask me about iOS, Flutter or any tech related stuff.
-- 📫 How to reach me: Twitter - @Kuldeep21582855
+- 📫 How to reach me: Twitter - @searchkuldeep